budescode/django-rest-allauth/README.md

     "username": "",
     "password": "",
 }
-Optional either username or email can be used, or both
+Optional either username or email can be used, or both.
+It returns response with token along with it for authentication

 ### authenticatesocialuser